 Any retained equity interest in the entity is remeasured at fair value.
 The difference between the carrying amount of the retained interest at the date when control is lost and its fair value is recognised in profit or loss.

-Please refer to the paragraph "Investments in subsidiaries" for the accounting policy on investment in subsidiaries in the separate financial statements of the Company.
+Please refer to the paragraph "Investments in subsidiary corporations" for the accounting policy on investments in subsidiary corporations in the separate financial statements of the Company.

 (b) Transactions with non-controlling interests